2020PB/police-brutality/reports/New York.md

 A woman is walking on the sidewalk with a peaceful protest.
 Officers walk beside her.
 She turns to see them and an officer strikes her in the face.
 Other officers then pull her from the protest and surround her to make an arrest.

-tags: shove, beat, strike, punch, arrest, protestor
+tags: shove, beat, strike, punch, arrest, protester

 id: ny-newyorkcity-34